Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Introduction

-To answer the second we argue that a tool of huge importance to detach the particularities of a particular theory form the general geometric structures underlying it, is the concept of {\it second quantized} test function.
-This concept was introduced in the first part of this series as the algebra of Hida test functions.
-The domain of those functions are distributions and we use them to model a dense subset of pure states that is common and dense to any particular theory that we present.
-The main advantage of this procedure is that we can describe a generic quantum theory modelling the manifold $\mathscr{P}$ of pure states regardless of any particular choice of Kähler structure at the classical level and encode the particular features of a single theory in a {\it second quantized} Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.
+Regarding the second question, we argue that one needs to detach the particular physical features of a theory from the general geometric structures underlying it.
+In order to do so, the concept of {\it second quantized} test function, which was reviewed in the first part of this series as the algebra of Hida test functions \cite{hidaBrownianMotion1980,hidaWhiteNoise1993,nunnoMalliavinCalculus2009}, proves to be particularly useful.
+These functions, whose domain is a space of distributions, will be used to model a common dense subset of any Hilbert space that we may consider as the space of pure quantum states of any particular theory.
+The main advantage of this procedure is that we can describe a generic quantum theory modelling the manifold $\mathscr{P}$ of pure states regardless of any particular choice of Kähler structure at the classical level and encode the particular features of each theory in a {\it second quantized} Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$.

-In this work we take the gravitational degrees of freedom as a given background.
+In this work we take the gravitational degrees of freedom as a given background, whereas the case of a spacetime that evolves subject to the \textit{backreaction} of QFT matter is studied in \cite{alonsobujHybridGeometrodynamics2024}.
 We assume space-time to be globally hyperbolic and consider it as a foliation of spatial hypersurfaces, labelled by a time-like parameter $t$.
 On each hypersurface, the background metric induces a 3-metric $h_{ij}$ and the corresponding field-momenta $\pi_{ij}$, which encode the extrinsic curvature of each leaf.
-The transformations from one leaf to the next in the foliation are encoded in the lapse and shift vector fields $(N, N^i)$.
-Foliation is thus represented by the family $(h_{ij}(t), \pi_{ij}(t), N(t), N^i(t))$ of geometrical objects parametrized by the time-like parameter.
-On that foliation, a classical Hamiltonian scalar field theory of matter is considered, with fields and field-momenta having domain on the hypersurfaces.
-These fields are then quantized on each hypersurface, the quantization depending on a suitably chosen complex structure and therefore on the geometry of the leaf.
-Therefore quantization acquires a time dependence, given the non-constant nature of the hypersurface geometry induced by any generic background spacetime.
-This additional dependence is inherited by quantum states and operators, and also by the K\"ahler structure at the second quantized level.
+The transformations defining the evolution from one leaf to the infinitesimally following one in the foliation are encoded in the lapse and shift vector fields $(N, N^i)$.
+The spacetime foliation is thus represented by the $t$-parametric family of geometrical objects $(h_{ij}(t), \pi_{ij}(t), N(t), N^i(t))$.